 This method is ideal for those who are on a weekend getaway and are perfect for plants that require a daily dose of moisture.

 - Take a glass or a plastic bottle with a tapering end and with a plier, remove the plastic cover from the inside of the cap.

-- With the help of either nails and hammer or a hot metal, make 5 tiny holes on the cap and re-cap the bottle.
+- With the help of either nail and a hammer or hot metal, make 5 tiny holes on the cap and re-cap the bottle.

 - Take the cap end of the bottle and push it deep down into the soil, right near the root area for a continuous and steady water source for almost 5 days.

 One of the oldest tricks in the books and an absolute genius solution for the regular watering outdoor varieties that thrive with long sun exposures.
 Not to mention, this is one of the most effective and simple methods one can try out.